 The RAMP ESRs will first introduce themselves on this page each at a time, then they will post regular articles on their activity within RAMP all throughout their PhD.

-My, ESR9 from Maynooth University, tells us about her experience in the recent RAMP research workshop held in May in Dublin and Maynooth, about “in meso” crystallization methods.
+My, ESR9, tells us about her experience in the recent RAMP research workshop “in meso in depth” that took place in May 2018 in Dublin and Maynooth

-“The workshop enabled me an insight into important crystallization methods, which I have not used before and covered my lack on the theoretical part on nucleation and crystallization processes.
-I learned why protein-protein interaction has a huge impact on crystallization and about the importance of protein phase diagrams…” read full article
+“The workshop enabled me to gain an insight into important crystallisation methods, which I had not used before and covered a theoretical understanding of nucleation and crystallisation processes.
+I learned why protein-protein interactions have a huge impact on crystallisation and more about the importance of protein phase diagrams…” read full article

 Virginia Apostolopoulou is ESR10, works in the Department of Physics at the University of Surrey, UK.
 Her PhD subject is “Modelling crystal formation in complex systems”.